 Think About “AI”

 When people talk about “Artificial Intelligence” today, in 2025, they are probably talking about neural networks.
 A neural network is actually nothing like the network of biological neurons you’d find in an animal such as a fruit fly but rather a mathematical black box function running on a computer which takes some input and produces some output in response.
 Even more specifically when “AI” is mentioned today what’s being referred to is probably a chatbot which uses a Large Language Model (LLM) such as ChatGPT from OpenAI.
+A great way to understand LLMs is to watch this video by Andrej Karpathy: Deep Dive into LLMs like ChatGPT

 Once a deep learning model is “trained” (programmed more like - see video link above) on its raw data input it works very fast, like our “lizard brain”, but nothing like our conscious brain.
 We aren’t really aware of our lizard brain and, for example, humans walk without thinking.
 Like our lizard brain a neural net can respond immediately but does not think in the way we use that word when we talk about human thought.